PluMGMK/vbesvga.drv/README.md

 Thanks to @lss4 for [pointing out some omissions](https://github.com/PluMGMK/vbesvga.drv/issues/19) in the setup process!

-Note that the only step below which requires Windows is the initial installation of Visual C++ - the build process itself is purely DOS-based and can be automated using a batch file (or a Dosbox configuration file on a modern system!).
+Note that the only step below which requires Windows is the initial installation of Visual C++ - the build process itself is purely DOS-based and can be automated using a batch file.
+See the file `release-work/make-release.sh` for an example of how this can be done using DOSBox on Linux.

 ### `vbesvga.drv` (needed in both Standard and 386 Enhanced Mode)